THTServe/testmephysics/lib/assets/privacy.md

 *   To perform Service-related services; or
 *   To assist us in analysing how our Service is used.

-We want to inform users of this Service that these third parties have access to your Personal Information.
-The reason is to perform the tasks assigned to them on our behalf.
+Please be aware that these third parties would have the same access to your Personal Information as we do.
+The reason being is that they would need to perform the tasks assigned to them on our behalf.
 However, they are obligated not to disclose or use the information for any other purpose.

 **Security**